davebraze/david-braze/content/post/organizing-data/index.md

 [^1]: While writing this blog post, I came across a [paper by Karl Broman and Kara Woo](https://dx.doi.org/10.1080/00031305.2017.1375989 "Broman & Woo article") that covers many of these same issues.
 It is pitched more toward data scientists and other professional analysts, but if you are hungry for more after reading this blog, then it will be worth your time.

-[^2]: Here's a link to an [interview with data scientist and developer Jenny Bryan](https://www.youtube.com/watch?v=NkosFVrPbzw "Jenny Bryan interview"), where she goes in to some depth on the problems with spreadsheets from the analyst's perspective.
-It's very much "inside baseball", but may be worth your time if you want to take a deeper dive in to some of these issues.
+[^2]: Here's a link to an [interview with data scientist and developer Jenny Bryan](https://www.youtube.com/watch?v=NkosFVrPbzw "Jenny Bryan interview on youtube"), where she goes into some depth on the problems with spreadsheets from the analyst's perspective.
+It's very much "inside baseball", but may be worth your time if you want to take a deeper dive into some of these issues.

+[^3]: I like the idea of using a [markdown](https://en.wikipedia.org/wiki/Markdown "markdown article on wikipedia") format for a codebook.
+It is a plain text format, but also allows for easy conversion from plain text to well-formated pdf or docx or html (and many other formats).
+But, if that seems like a bridge too far for you just now, given all the other new things you're trying to get a handle on, then put it off for another day.
+Use whatever program is most convenient for you to create your codebook (MS Word, maybe?).